 Implementation and effectiveness of the remediation activities specifically for Cootes Paradise and the Western Harbour will be determined by confirming that the remediation measures have been constructed as per the approved plans and are functioning as intended, using the criteria and guidance developed in associated with the MECP, through the response to the Order.
 In general, the monitoring and evaluation of conditions compared to these criteria will demonstrate overall habitat quality improvement based on improved water quality, reduced sediment contamination concentrations and an improved benthic fauna community.
 These components will realize improvement at different temporal scales, with the sediment contamination expected to be nearly immediate, concurrent with the dredging and potential chemical inactivation activities.
 Changes to the sediment quality will support changes to the benthic invertebrate community that will require several years to establish.
 As such, a series of post-remediation monitoring studies are likely to be required for measurement and confirmation of the remediation activities' effectiveness.
-The following provides a conceptual monitoring framework for some of the candidate off-set works within the Princess Point embayment of Cootes Paradise, that are ultimately intended to improve water quality flowing downstream to Cootes Paradise and the Western Harbour.
-A more fulsome and comprehensive monitoring strategy will be provided as part of the workplan for Cootes Paradise and the Western Harbour, once MECP has reviewed this report, and the scope of remediation and mitigation is better defined.
-Further it should be noted that selection of the off-setting projects (as noted in Section 5) will be conditional on several factors including field work and detailed review of the benefits of each in delivering on the project objectives, hence the scope of work will be defined in the future as more information becomes available.
-The monitoring details for the following projects is purely illustrative at this stage.
+The following provides a conceptual monitoring framework for some of the candidate offset works within the Princess Point embayment of Cootes Paradise, that are ultimately intended to improve water quality flowing downstream to Cootes Paradise and the Western Harbour.
+A more fulsome and comprehensive monitoring strategy will be provided as part of the workplan for Cootes Paradise and the Western Harbour, once MECP has reviewed this report, and the scope of remediation and mitigation is better defined; the monitoring approach outlined in the following is hence illustrative only at this stage.